alken2/CNT4504/README.md

 The concurrent server has more stable performance when performing multiple heavy loads, also it has less latency in the one to thirty client’s range.
 The concurrent server has better performance and stability when dealing with the light load.
 Both servers started struggling when the number of clients reached around forty, considering the test bed and hardware constraints, this is normal.
 At high user counts the presented results are not representative of a perfect concurrent server’s efficiency.
 This is caused by the physical restrictions of the CPU.
 When all available CPU threads are in use the other requests must wait for an active thread to end.
 Once the concurrent server reaches its maximum capacity it behaves like a pseudo-iterative server to clear out its buffer.

 Based off the experimental results presented in this paper, a concurrent server is a more practical implementation of a server.
 It can handle a larger volume of requests at a time.
 The received load, both heavy and light, are independent of the growth of response times for the server.
-Group 3 Network Management Application using the Sockets API 9

 ## REFERENCES
 [1] Ibm.com.
 2020.
 IBM Knowledge Center. [online] Available at: <https://www.ibm.com/support/knowledgecenter/SSLTBW_2.1.0/com.ibm.zos.v2r1.hali001/concurrentanditerativeservers.htm> [Accessed 27 November 2020].